David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

 # Pod topology - Single container

-The below example highlights a single Pod with a single Container, but there are other Pod types.
+The below example highlights a single Pod with a single Container, but there are other Pod types:

 ```
 apiVersion: v1